National Award-Winning Landscape Architect Lives and Breathes History with His Map Creations.

 John Smith Map Collection

-Currently there are five maps that make up the Smith Map collection.
-There’s there’s maps for Bernards Township, Bedminster, Somerset Hills known as the bigger part of the collection.
+The Smith Map collection currently includes five maps.
+The larger part of the collection includes maps for Bernards Township, Bedminster, and Somerset Hills.
 Unframed maps are $200 each plus tax.
 The Basking Ridge and Bernardsville unframed maps are $175 each plus tax.
-Framed maps are available when requested at additional cost.
+Framed maps are available at an additional cost.

 - The Somerset Hills 1893 – 1930